hippo00/DBA-Education/public/markdown/BusinessProcessManager/GeneralBPM/TestEnvironments.md

 * <a href="#day1">Test Environments for New IBMers on Day 1</a>
 * <a href="#virtualization">Virtualization Basics</a>
 * <a href="#workstation">Workstation Software</a>
-* <a href="#training">Test Environments for Training</a>
+* <a href="#cases">Test Environments for Cases - Use Castle</a>
-* <a href="#cases">Test Environments for Cases</a>
+* <a href="#training">Test Environments for Training (everything else)</a>

 ---

 <a name="day1"></a>
 ## Test Environments for New IBMers on Day 1

 Welcome to IBM!
 As a new IBMer, it may take time to setup your user accounts, so here are some quick ways to get started now.
 Find your product below, check the overview, and explore the test environment.
+Work with your team lead or onboarding buddy to assist with setup and access.

 <p style="margin-top:1em;">&nbsp;</p>